My Daughter Is Begging To Leave Treatment Early; Should I Let Her?

 Unfortunately, if your daughter comes home early, it’s highly unlikely she’ll be able to keep her vow.
 Vista’s research shows that the second most important factor in whether someone is able to remain abstinent after treatment (after attending a high-quality treatment center) is whether they successfully completed all recommended treatment.

-In Vista’s research, 42% of the patients who successfully complete treatment are reachable and not using drugs or alcohol one year later.
-By comparison, only 25% of the patients who leave against medical advice (AMA) are:
+In Vista’s research, 43% of the adult patients who successfully complete addiction treatment are reachable and not using drugs or alcohol one year later.
+By comparison, only 24% of the patients who leave against medical advice (AMA) are:

 Rating